Lapathum aquaticum (L.) Scop.

 ].
 It is used internally in the treatment of piles, bleeding of the lungs, various blood complaints and also chronic skin diseases[

-].
-Some caution is advised in its use since excess doses can cause gastric disturbance, nausea and dermatitis[
+Some caution is advised in the use of this plant since excess doses can cause gastric disturbance, nausea and dermatitis[

 Dark green to brown and dark grey dyes can be obtained from the roots of many species in this genus, They do not need a mordant[